Become A Peer Advisor

 All credit levels accepted (freshman, sophomore, junior, senior).
 You must have a minimum 2.7 ISU GPA and successfully complete a 1 credit course, ACAD 4450 Peer Advising.

 To enroll in ACAD 4450 and learn all about being a successful student, gain a behind-the-scenes understanding of ISU curriculum processes, understand our advising structure, and see how you can help other ISU students.
-After successfully completing this one-semester course, you will be invited to join the Central Academic Advising Peer Advisor team.
+After successfully completing this one-semester course, you will be invited to join the Office of Academic Advising Peer Advisor team.

 As an official CAA Peer Advisor, you will again register for ACAD 4450 and take the course for either 1 credit (class time, plus two hours of advising per week) or 2 credits (class time, plus four hours of advising per week).
 You can receive up to a total of 6 academic credits through this class and program.